-C. Taylor Grote, BSEE
+C. Taylor Grote, JD, BSEE

 Prior to joining the HFZ team, I studied Electrical Engineering Technology at Purdue University.
 Project and design work at Purdue included developing embedded control systems for digital washing machines and performing a design/build for an Atomic Force Microscope.
 Additionally, I interned with Grote Industries assisting in the design and manufacture of the newly emerging thin film LED technology for truck and trailer interior and exterior lighting.
 I also tested optical, electrical and mechanical compliances and specifications for LED technology within the industry.
 I was introduced to Intellectual Property working as a summer intern for an IP law firm.